Jyoti040/attyre/README.md

-Here's a README file based on the details provided and the structure of your repository.

----

 # Attyre

 Attyre is a custom color palette generation tool designed to help users create customized color palettes based on selecting colors from image , choosing their personal preferences, including undertones and preferences for intensity, seasonal, and occasion-based styles.